-Transient are files which the Widget creates locally on your WordPress server, and in these files are stored all of the data for your reviews.
-It is these local files which are then fed into the web page, meaning that once they have been fetched from the Google API, they don’t need to be immediately fetched again for the next visitor.
+Transient are files that the Widget creates locally on your WordPress server, and in these files are stored all of the data for your reviews.
+It is these local files that are then fed into the web page, meaning that once they have been fetched from the Google API, they don’t need to be immediately fetched again for the next visitor.

 The Transient is set to automatically expire after a period of time, after which the new review data is fetched, and this happens at regular intervals.
 This ensures your reviews are kept up to date, but not by sacrificing server speed or HTTP requests.

 Once you select the basics, you can improve the way reviews are presented too.
 There are lots of options to choose from, such as:

 - Custom typography for usernames, messages, and time

 - Content, footer, and header padding

 You can even add motion effects, including entrance animations, to further improve the presentation.
 And you can always add custom CSS code to the Social Reviews widget.

 That’s it!
 You’ve now learned how to add Google reviews to Elementor website without writing a single line of code!